 What does it take to lose weight in your 50s?

-As your body changes, your metabolism and other functionalities change.
-And that impacts your weight.
-But there are ways to lose weight — you just need the right strategies.
+As you age, your metabolism and other aspects of your health change, which can impacts your weight.
+That doesn’t mean you can’t still lose weight — you just need the right strategies.

 Here’s how weight loss changes after you turn 50.

 How hard is it to lose weight after 50?

 It might feel like it’s harder to lose weight after 50.